 Groundwater on property, contains pentachlorophenol (PCP), dioxins, furans, polycyclic aromatic hydrocarbons (PAHs), and heavy metals including copper, chromium, and arsenic.
-Off-property downgradient groundwater contains PCP.
-Potential health risks include drinking contaminated groundwater, or excavating soil below five feet on site.
-An alternative drinking water supply was provided to residents with the potential for contaminated domestic groundwater wells.
+Potential health risk pathways include drinking contaminated groundwater, or dermal exposure via excavation of soil below five feet on site.

 Who is Involved